rstuven/rmutt.js/docs/API.md

 Absolute path and file name where the transpiled code will be cached.

 * **cacheRegenerate** (boolean):
-Always create the transpiled file.
+Write the transpiled file even if it already exists.

 ### Example